Are you interested in being a VA (virtual assistant) to earn a bit of money on the side?

 Kayla: My first month side hustling I made $285 freelance writing and offering VA services.
 Within 12 months, in July 2016, I was making just over $2,000 each month and was able to quit my job to run my business full-time.
 Now I make right around $10,000 each month before expenses.

-Sarah: What were some limiting beliefs you had about your side hustle?
+Sarah: What were some limiting beliefs you had about your virtual assistant business?
 How did you get over it?

 Kayla: One thing that I thought would be a struggle is how much you can charge as a VA.
 There are lots of VA services outside of the US that enable people to get basic VA services for very little money.
 So, I was concerned that I might lose out on clients because I was not willing to work for such a small amount (per hour), but I haven’t ever really run into that issue.
 Most people know that a good VA is worth her weight in gold and are willing to pay for good work.
 If they aren’t, I don’t worry about it!
 I know there are plenty of other clients and jobs out there that will pay what I’m worth.

-Sarah: What were the biggest lessons learned about your side hustle?
+Sarah: What were the biggest lessons learned from your virtual assistant business?

 Kayla: Don’t compromise your values – ethically or financially.
 Don’t do work you don’t believe it and don’t accept less pay than you know you are worth.